I've received a section 21 notice asking me to leave. What can I do?

 A section 21 notice, also known as a no-fault eviction, allows landlords to ask a tenant to leave a property in England with two months' notice and no reason given.
 However, before going anywhere it's important to check whether the notice is valid or not.

-- given you the government's How To Rent guide, a valid gas safety certificate
+- given you the government's How To Rent guide, a valid gas safety certificate and a valid energy performance certificate

-- not charged you an illegal fee
+- not charged you a fee prohibited by the Tenant Fees Act

 Even if the notice is valid, your landlord must still get a court order and bailiffs to force you to move.
 If you are evicted illegally you could get repayment of rent.